Peyman-Borhani/Work-Plan/README.md

 ▪ Global marketing => Most used platform of the user base is instagram. (easy access/availability).
 ▪ Local Marketing =>  Example: positive educational products can be offered to schools.
 ▪ Review similar products: -1.
 Current project market -2.
 Few competitor products  -3.
 Different products in same category.
-▪ Question and collect user thoughts on: 1.Your idea 2.what they like to see, 3.what they are missing, 4.things they like to do.
+▪ Question/Collect user thoughts on: 1. our idea 2.what they expect, 3.what they need, 4.things they like to do.

 ## Personal Technologies
 New business.
 Might be one of the most Successful startup sectors in future.
 Limited personal rights to assist in safeguarding users life/health.
-Must be regulated to comply with law for public usage, non-violent private protection to prevent treats/damage is mindful.
 ▪ Personal/Community information solutions: Community made knowledge portals.
 User is assisted by AI's help.
 ▪ Personal Protective gear: basic protection, wearable, portable. armored dress, shield, reactive mechanism.
-▪ Personal intruder repelant gears: assistive wearable. violence interruption, peaceful replacement of weapons harming gears.
+▪ Personal intruder repelant gears: assistive wearable.
+Interrupt violence, peaceful replacement of weapons harming gears.
-▪ Personal sanctuary solutions. portable body housing, personal space, hidden, private/public safety, update to small tent. regulated in public spaces. ( To be completed in next updates )
+▪ Personal sanctuary solutions. portable body housing, personal space, hidden, private/public safety, update to small tent.
+Must be regulated in public spaces to comply with law for public usage, non-violent private protection to prevent treat/damage is mindful.

 ## Advertisement